Conaws/hiwian/README.md

-# Posh
+# Hiwian

-Posh is a ClojureScript / React library that lets you use a single [DataScript](https://github.com/tonsky/datascript/) database to store your app state.
+Hiwian is a ClojureScript / React library that lets you use a single [DataScript](https://github.com/tonsky/datascript/) database to store your app state.
 Components access the data they need to render by calling DataScript queries with `q` or `pull` and are only updated when the query changes. `transact!` is used within components to change the global state.
-If you are familiar with Datomic, you will find Posh incredibly easy to use.
+If you are familiar with Datomic, you will find Hiwian incredibly easy to use.
 If not, it's worth learning because of the power and versatility it will give your components.

-Posh uses [Reagent](https://github.com/reagent-project/reagent) and can be integrated with your current Reagent project.
+Hiwian uses [Reagent](https://github.com/reagent-project/reagent) and can be integrated with your current Reagent project.
 Because it uses a single database to store app state, like [Om](https://github.com/omcljs/om) or [re-frame](https://github.com/Day8/re-frame), it is fitting to write large, extensible apps and reusable components, with the added benefit of being much simpler to use and having a more expressive data retrieval and state updating syntax.

-Posh is also very fast because the in-component data queries only run when the database is updated with relevant data (found by pattern matching on the tx report).
+Hiwian is also very fast because the in-component data queries only run when the database is updated with relevant data (found by pattern matching on the tx report).